Ian-Lohan/The-Digimod-Adjusted-Spawn-Rates/README.txt

-The Digimod
+The DigiMod Spawn Rate Fix
-A mod that adds digimon to raise in Minecraft
+A fix to adjust spawn rates by evolutionary stage, making stronger Digimon rarer and weaker Digimon more common.